-INTRODUCTION -- Corresponds to Section V's Review Criteria #1 Need and #2 Response

-Briefly describe the purpose of the proposed activity.
+- INTRODUCTION -- Corresponds to Section V's Review Criteria #1 Need and #2 Response - Briefly describe the purpose of the proposed activity.
 Clearly indicate the category under which the proposed activity falls: 1) HIV Care Innovation or 2) Infrastructure Development.
-Discuss why your local community and/or organization is in need of supplemental funds and how the proposed activity will increase the ability of the organization to respond to the changing health care landscape and/or develop, enhance, or expand access to quality HIV primary care services for low income, uninsured, and underserved WICY living with HIV.
-If the proposed activity is an expansion of a previously funded activity, clearly describe how the proposed activity in maximizing impact.

-NEEDS ASSESSMENT -- Corresponds to Section V's Review Criterion #1 Need Outline the needs of the community and/or organization relative to the selected activity.
+Discuss why your local community and/or organization is in need of capacity development funds and how the proposed activity will increase the ability of the organization to respond to the changing health care landscape and/or develop, enhance, or expand access to quality HIV primary care services for low income, uninsured, and underserved PLWH.
+If the proposed activity is an expansion of a previously funded activity, clearly describe how the proposed activity builds upon and furthers the objectives of the previously funded activity in maximizing impact. - NEEDS ASSESSMENT -- Corresponds to Section V's Review Criterion #1 Need Outline the needs of the community and/or organization relative to the selected activity.

 For HIV Care Innovation activities, describe and document the target population(s) and their unmet health care needs.
-More specifically, describe the unmet need based on your evaluation of the gaps in the HIV care continuum for your target population(s) living with HIV being served by your organization.
+More specifically, describe the unmet need based on your evaluation of the gaps in the HIV care continuum for your target population(s) living with HIV being served by your organization, and explain why focusing on the selected HIV care continuum stage(s) is justified.
 Provide data on the five stages of the HIV care continuum for your target population(s) living with HIV using the most recent three calendar years of available data.
 You must clearly define the numerator and the denominator for each stage.
 Use the same numerators and denominators as outlined for the HHS Common HIV Core Indicators.
 Please present the data as a graph and/or table.